Thursday, November 12, 2015

 During a private session, I described to each writer a story line for his story.
 I then asked each writer to repeat back that simple story line.
 Each repeated back to me a plot line, even though the description of a story line was still on the screen.

-I then asked each writer to send me the first page of their novels.
+I then asked each writer to send me the first ten pages of their novels.

 Not one of them wrote anything that suggested in the slightest the beginning of a story.
 It was all plot details and descriptions of things.